javapractice2018/gitPractice/README.md.txt

 ### Determine the inputs processes and outputs when someone asks for the bathroom:

-Question: How do I get to the bathroom?
+Question: How do I get to the bathroom?\s
 Person thanks you

 Smile